Welcome to the London Spanish Film Festival – now celebrating its 10th year!

 Offering a view of cinematic works produced in Catalonia, our Sixth Catalan Window once again illustrates the wealth of talent and craft there with a small but strong selection of films including producer Lluís Miñarro's first feature film, Stella Cadente, and Pau Teixidor's tense thriller Purgatorio.

 The strength of Basque cinema is celebrated in our Fifth Basque Window, presenting – among other long and short films – Las brujas de Zugarramurdi, another demonstration of Álex de la Iglesia's distinctive and fascinating style.
 There will also be a special session with the screening of three short films showing two American filmmakers', Orson Welles and Cyrus Sutton, visions of the Basque Country.

-Sophisticated but controversial, Vicente Aranda is one of Spain's most renowned filmmakers.
+Sophisticated and controversial, Vicente Aranda is one of Spain's most renowned filmmakers.
 His films exploring such themes as jealousy, sexual desire or complex social issues have become cinematic classics.
 Taking the Prada brothers' documentary, Vicente Aranda: 50 años de cine, as a starting point, we have dedicated a special feature to him where we explore some of the most important films of his career, as well as staging and exclusive interview with him and his long-time muse actress Victoria Abril.